sepgh/testudo/README.md

 The reason `CollectionSelectInsertOperationMultiThreadedTestCase` can work with Page Buffer is that we lock the collection in `DefaultCollectionInsertOperation`, so even though we have multiple instances of `DiskPageDatabaseStorage` (one for DB and one for index), their `.store()` method won't be called from multiple threads.

+Note: just using same instance is not enough.
+The type of the pointer returned by `store` method would be different then.
+Maybe we should not let the Database Storage Manager handle pointer types? seems totally unnecessary!